22 Jun Accept Difficulty

 Plus there are all the little hassles of everyday life.
-You’re in an airport and can’t get wifi (the injustice!).
+You’re in an airport and can’t get Wi-Fi (the injustice!).
 You’re at home looking for the ice cream and someone ate the last of it.
 You’re talking to your partner and realize he or she isn’t really paying attention.

-To observe that life contains unavoidable difficulty is not to minimize its impacts or to suggest that we should give up trying to make life better.
+Obviously, not all difficulties are equally . . . difficult.
+And to observe that life contains unavoidable difficulty is not to minimize its impacts or to suggest that we should give up trying to make life better.
 But people – me included – add a lot of unnecessary frustration, anxiety, and self-criticism by resisting difficulty – often with an underlying attitude of “it shouldn’t be this way.”

 Try the attitude of accepting difficulty instead of getting aggravated by it.
 It’s a lot more peaceful.

-How In the moment, start by acknowledging any stress, weariness, frustration, anxiety, or pain.
+In the moment, start by acknowledging any stress, weariness, frustration, anxiety, or pain.
 Open to the impact on your body and mind of whatever is difficult.
 Let the experience be whatever it is.
 Try to step back from it and observe it.
 Let it flow . . . flowing through you . . . and flowing on out the door.

 For sure have self-compassion, the simple wish that a being not suffer applied to yourself.
-Say to yourself things like: ouch, this hurts, I wish it didn’t . . . may I not suffer.
+Say to yourself things like ouch, this hurts, I wish it didn’t . . . may I not suffer.

 Then step back.
 See if there is any resistance to things being difficult, and see if you can let it go.
 Perhaps there’s a belief deep down that life should be fulfilling, peaceful, buffered from pain.
 Keep softening around the inherent difficulties in living, dealing with them as best you can but not struggling with them.
 Notice that when you stop resisting a difficulty, it starts feeling less difficult.

 As appropriate, try on the attitude: I signed up for this.
 Not to blame yourself for things that have happened to you or to discount your stress or weariness, but to establish yourself in a relationship of choice toward whatever is difficult.
-For example, stuck in traffic toward work, remind yourself that this is part of making a living; awakened yet again by your baby, feel in your body yet again your choosing to be a parent; under any conditions you could recognize again your ongoing choice to be alive.
+For example, stuck in traffic toward work, remind yourself that this is part of making a living; awakened yet again by your baby, feel in your body yet again your choice to be a parent; under any conditions, you could recognize again your ongoing choice to be alive.
 Say to yourself: this is difficult and that’s OK . . .
 I accept the difficulty here . . . yes, it’s difficult, and so what?